grit42/grit-starter/README.md

 ## Upgrading from previous sample docker compose

+1. Clone this repo or download and extract the [zip](https://github.com/grit42/grit-starter/archive/refs/heads/main.zip)
+2. Copy the content of `.env.template` to `.env`
+    * Some users may need to enable display of hidden files if using a file explorer
-1. Ensure the values in the `.env` file match the environment in the compose file used to run the app before
+3. Ensure the values in the `.env` file match the environment in the compose file used to run the app before
-2. In the directory containing the new `docker-compose.yml` file, start the new `db` service to create the volume
+4. In the directory containing the new `docker-compose.yml` file, start the new `db` service to create the volume
     ```sh
     docker compose up -d db
     ```
-3. In the directory containing the previous `docker-compose.yml` file, copy database files into the volume using a helper container, for example on a Unix system:
+5. In the directory containing the previous `docker-compose.yml` file, copy database files into the volume using a helper container, for example on a Unix system:
     ```sh
     docker run --rm \
         -v ./postgres-data:/from \